-Every year, hundreds of people, including mechanics who should know better, suffer serious, and even fatal injuries because they prefer to use plastic crates, bricks, logs, or even just scissor-type jacks to support the cars they work on.
+Every year, hundreds of people, including mechanics who should know better, suffer from serious, and even fatal injuries because they prefer to use plastic crates, bricks, logs, or even just scissor-type jacks to support the cars they work on.

-In most cases, a jack stand will resemble the Eifel Tower, with four legs that are connected by cross braces to form the base.
-To the base will be attached either a ratchet mechanism that is provided with a solid, positive locking mechanism, or an opening through which a thick-walled tube, or solid bar passes will be attached to the base.
+In most cases, a jack stand resembles the Eiffel Tower with four legs that are connected by cross braces to form the base.
+Either a ratchet mechanism that is provided with a solid, positive locking system, or an opening through which a thick-walled tube or solid bar passes will be attached to the base.

-Advantages of ratchet mechanisms.
+Advantages of Ratchet Mechanisms

-Disadvantages of ratchet mechanisms.
+Disadvantages of Ratchet Mechanisms:

 There are no real disadvantages, apart from the fact that it is sometimes necessary to jack up the car for several inches to be able to release the ratchet.
-This is no great hardship, but it can sometimes be difficult to jack up a vehicle high enough to release the ratchet without upsetting the car’s balance, and particularly so when the car is resting on four ratchet type stands.
+This is no great hardship, but it can sometimes be difficult to jack up a vehicle high enough to release the ratchet without upsetting the car’s balance, especially when the car is resting on four ratchet type stands.

 With long use, the locking pins can bend, which can make it difficult to insert, and extract the pins, especially if the pin passes through both the base and the supporting bar, but this is easily rectified by replacing the pins.

-However, the real disadvantage of this type of stand is that the height increments are usually far apart, which means that it can sometimes be difficult to support a vehicle evenly if four stands are used, but the same supporting points are not available on both sides of the car.
+However, the real disadvantage of this type of stand is that the height increments are usually far apart.
+It means that it can sometimes be difficult to support a vehicle evenly if four stands are used, but the same supporting points are not available on both sides of the car.

-What to look for in jack stands.
+What to Look for in Jack Stands

 Many reviewers maintain that the sign of a superior jack stand is the quality of the finish, but the truth is that paint or powder coating can hide a multitude of sins.
 There are several critically important aspects other than the finish to consider when buying jack stands, and in the case of steel stands, you should look for the following:

-Check the rating.
+Check the Rating:

-There are jack stands available to hold any weight from one ton, to as much as fifty tons, but for general repair work on light vehicles a rating of three tons per stand is more than sufficient.
-However, this rating refers to the fact that EACH stand must be able to support three tons, and NOT the fact that two stands must be able to support three tons between them.
+There are jack stands available to hold any weight from one ton to as much as fifty tons, but for general repair work on light vehicles, a rating of three tons per stand is more than sufficient.
+However, this rating refers to the fact that each stand must be able to support three tons, and not the fact that two stands must be able to support three tons between them.

 However, if you are going to use jack stands to support a light truck or SUV, you need stands that are rated at six tons each, not only because trucks and SUV’s are heavier than passenger cars, but because six-ton stands can extend to as high as 22 inches, depending on the brand.
-Lighter rated stands do not have the reach, so invest in six-ton stands, even if you are never going to need, or use their full carrying capacity.
+Lighter rated stands do not have the reach.
+So, invest in six-ton stands, even if you are never going to need, or use their full carrying capacity.

-Construction of the base
+Construction of the Base:

-As a rule of thumb, the fewer welds there are in a jack stand, the higher its quality and reliability.
+As a rule of thumb, the fewer welds there are in a jack stand, the higher is its quality and reliability.
 Therefore, look for only one weld in the base, and two or three welds on the locking mechanism.
 Your safety depends on this aspect!

 The sliding parts should slide freely, with no binding or catching.
 However, the sliding parts must fit into the base neatly, and with only minimal free play.
-Excessive free play is the hall mark of a substandard product, and there is an excellent chance that the ratchet on such a stand could fail the first time you use it.
+The excessive free play is the hallmark of a substandard product, and there is an excellent chance that the ratchet on such a stand could fail the first time you use it.

-Choose the widest base.
+Choose the Widest Base

 Logic (and experience) dictates that the wider the base of the jack stand is, the larger the force required to make the stand fall over, such as when the car that is being worked on is shaken during a repair procedure.
 This is particularly important to bear in mind when the surface of the work area is not perfectly smooth and level.

-The widely spaced legs of most jack stands make it possible (and safe) to support a vehicle on surfaces that are not perfectly level, since the weight that each stands supports is spread over a large area.
+The widely spaced legs of most jack stands make it possible (and safe) to support a vehicle on surfaces that are not perfectly level since the weight that each stands supports is spread over a large area.

 Some designs, and particularly stands that are made from cast aluminum, have square base plates, instead of four, widely spaced legs.
 While stands of this design have their uses, it must be remembered that in many cases, their bases cover less than 75% of the area covered by a conventional stand with legs.

-In short, these stands are ridiculously, if not dangerously easy to topple, and many accidents and injuries are caused by jack stands that topple over, and especially during transmission and engine replacements that are often accompanied by severe shaking of the vehicle.
+In short, these stands are dangerously easy to topple, and many accidents and injuries are caused by jack stands that topple over, and especially during transmission and engine replacements that are often accompanied by severe shaking of the vehicle.

-However, jack stands of this design are usually very light, and don’t take up much space under a vehicle, but they are not recommended for use where excessive movement of a vehicle could cause them to topple over.
+However, jack stands of this design are usually very light and don’t take up much space under a vehicle, but they are not recommended for use where excessive movement of a vehicle could cause them to topple over.

 Jack stands offer a fail-safe way to support a vehicle when its wheels are off the ground, and you have only yourself to blame when a car falls on top of you because you only used a jack to support it.
 However, even the best quality jack stands can injure you if you use them incorrectly; therefore, we have compiled a short list of tips and tricks on how to use jack stands safely.
-Here is how-
+Here is how:

 One more thing…

-No attempt should be made to repair any defect, and especially trying to re-weld joints with normal arc welding equipment.
-This type of welding is hard and brittle, and can weaken the material adjacent to the joint, which can lead to the failure of the joint.
+No attempt should be made to repair any defect and especially trying to re-weld joints with normal arc welding equipment.
+This type of welding is hard and brittle and can weaken the material adjacent to the joint, which can lead to the failure of the joint.
 Look after your jack stands, and they will look after you!